Management

 Don’t Toss It, Repair It

 It’s become a cultural norm to continue buying new items while the old ones are doomed to take up space in a landfill.
 If you’re considering how to reduce waste in your home, this is a toxic mentality to maintain.
-Instead, you should adopt a “fix-it” mindset and see what can be saved before you start shopping for a replacement.
+Instead, you should adopt a “fix-it” mindset and see what can be saved before shopping for a replacement.

 For instance, if your clothes and accessories tear, try seeing if you can sew them up instead of tossing them.
-You can also try tinkering around with broken tools and furniture to see if you can fix any loose legs or broken pieces.
-You might be surprised by your own handiness!
+You can also try tinkering around with broken tools and furniture to see if you can fix loose legs or broken pieces.
+You might be surprised by your handiness!

 Reduce Paper Mail